Philosophy (PY)

 Explores historically relevant ethical theories and principles pertaining to military decision-making and action.
 Topics include courage, integrity, confidentiality, justice, and human rights.
 Investigates ethical issues and the global impact pertaining to wars, military conflicts, and humanitarian rescue efforts conducted by the US military.
 Spring of even years.
 (GACO)

-PY 3365 Research Ethics: Human and Animal Experimentation (4)
+PY 3365 Ethics and Psychology (4)

 Introduces ethics concepts as they apply to questions and challenges in conducting human and animal subject research.
 The aim is to increase students' awareness of and ability to reason through ethical issues arising from research.
 Topics include obedience, conformity, confidentiality, vulnerable populations, dual relationships, informed consent, autonomy, and regulatory requirements relevant to human and animal research.
 Springs.
 (WECO)